H3AR7B3A7/MoreSpringCourses/track-zilla/README.md

 - Repackages our JAR / WAR files to be executed
 - Runs Spring Boot Application
-- Provides built)in dependency resolver
+- Provides built-in dependency resolver
 - Manages lifecycle of Spring Boot Application

+## Packaging & Deployment

+Options:
+- Packaged as a traditional web application in a WAR file
+- Standalone application, packaged in executable JAR file